juliehutchinson001/udacity_google_scholarship/reflections.md

 ## Event Delegation

->-What about when the target doesn't exist yet?
+>- What about when the target doesn't exist yet?
 This can happen in a lot of situations.
 For example, if you have a list of items, and you want to listen to clicks on any of them, what happens if you add an extra list item after your page is done?

 >- Be careful when setting up an event listener and then creating the target item afterwards.
 For example: